JetBrains/compose-multiplatform-ios-android-template/README.md

    }
    ```

-3. Re-run both `androidApp` and `iosApp` configurations.
+3. Re-run both the `androidApp` and `iosApp` configurations.
 You'll see this change reflected in both the Android and iOS apps:

    <img src="readme_images/text_field_added.png" height="200px">